 - Your ability to create a video on Twitter (skill).

 - Your ability to learn something that you may not have done before.

 What we some times get caught up in is looking for numbers as an evaluation tool, but it is not always accurate.
-In one session, a participant discussed that we need to change the terminology from “Data Driven” to “Evidence Driven”.
-The former term often is connected with numbers, where “evidence driven”, is much more open.
+In one session, a participant discussed that we need to change the terminology from “Data Driven” to “Evidence Informed”.
+The former term often is connected with numbers, where “evidence informed”, is much more open.
 Believe me, when I do that activity, there are no numbers provided, but there is a ton of evidence of learning.

 One last comment I want to bring up, from Bill Ferriter.
 He says the following:

 …a quick reaction as a guy who promotes common assessments as a part of the PLC process: Common assessments to me aren’t about the students at all.
 They become the starting point for conversations between teachers who are reflecting on their instructional practices — and unless the assessments are “common,” those conversations aren’t all that productive.